johnkord/sendie/docs/design-doc.md

     // - OnSessionLocked()       // Session was locked by host
     // - OnSessionUnlocked()     // Session was unlocked by host
-    // - OnKicked()              // You were kicked from the session }
+    // - OnKicked()              // You were kicked from the session
+    // - OnHostOnlySendingEnabled()   // Host-only sending was enabled
+    // - OnHostOnlySendingDisabled()  // Host-only sending was disabled
+}
 ```